Framework for Policy Creation and Oversight

 • If it is determined that the proposal will not move forward or will be delayed, a member of the Policy Team will enter the appropriate reject reason in the PDMS.

 • If the proposal moves forward and urgent implementation is required, the President may authorize an expedited process.
 Otherwise, the Policy Team determines the appropriate policy type and recommends a collaborative group to develop the policy.
-For policies academic in nature, this may be the Academic Policy Working Group.

-• When the draft is sufficiently developed, it is presented by a member of the Policy Team or the Responsible University Officer (or designee) to the President.
-The President may consult others before determining next steps.
+• After review and approval by the University Policy Committee it is presented by a member of the Policy Team or the Responsible University Officer (or designee) to the President’s Cabinet before determining next steps.

 • Approved policies are published electronically and made available publicly.